 \section{Introduction}

-Evolutionary algorithms are loosely motivated by the theory of evolution where species are represented by individuals in a population that compete and collaborate with each other, producing offspring over generations that to improve quality given by fitness measure \cite{davis1991handbook,LI202010}.
-Particle swarm optimisation (PSO) on the other hand is motivated by flocking behavior of birds or swarms that is represented by a population of particles (individuals) that compete and collaborate over time \cite{ab2015comprehensive,fang2010review,freitas2020particle}.
-Evolutionary and swarm optimisation methods have been prominent in a number of areas such as real-parameter global optimization, combinatorial optimization and scheduling, and machine learning \cite{man1996genetic,ponsich2012survey,moriarty1999evolutionary,ab2015comprehensive}.
-Research in evolutionary and swarm optimisation has focused on different ways to create new solutions with mechanisms that are heuristic in nature and hence different variants are available \cite{larranaga1999genetic,fang2010review}.
-A major challenge has been in applying them in large scale or computationally expensive optimisation problems that require thousands of function evaluations where a single function evaluation can take minutes to hours or even days \cite{holden2018abc}.
-An example of an expensive function is a geo-scientific model for landscape evolution \cite{chandra2020surrogate}, and deep learning models for big data problems \cite{zhang2018survey}.
-Computationally expensive optimisation can be addressed with distributed and parallel computing with evolutionary and swarm optimisation \cite{bakwad2011fast,sivanandam2009dynamic,alba2002parallelism}; however, we need efficient strategies for representing the problem.
+Evolutionary algorithms are loosely motivated by the theory of evolution where species are represented by individuals in a population that compete and collaborate with each other, producing offspring over generations that to improve quality given by fitness measure \citep{davis1991handbook,LI202010}. \textit{Particle swarm optimisation} (PSO), on the other hand, is motivated by the flocking behaviour of birds or swarms represented by a population of particles (individuals) that compete and collaborate over time \citep{ab2015comprehensive,fang2010review,freitas2020particle,jain2022overview}.
+Evolutionary and swarm optimisation methods have been prominent in a number of areas such as real-parameter global optimization, combinatorial optimization and scheduling, and machine learning \citep{man1996genetic,ponsich2012survey,moriarty1999evolutionary,ab2015comprehensive}.
+Research in evolutionary and swarm optimisation has focused on different ways to create new solutions with mechanisms that are heuristic in nature; hence, different variants are available \citep{larranaga1999genetic,fang2010review}.
+A major challenge has been in applying them in large-scale or computationally expensive optimisation problems that require thousands of function evaluations where a single function evaluation can take minutes to hours, or even days \citep{holden2018abc}.
+An example of an expensive function is a geoscientific model for landscape evolution problem \citep{chandra2020surrogate}, and deep learning models for big data problems \citep{zhang2018survey}.
+Computationally expensive optimisation can be addressed with distributed/parallel computing and swarm optimisation \citep{bakwad2011fast,sivanandam2009dynamic,alba2002parallelism}; however, we need efficient strategies for representing the problem.